Unlocking the Power of GANs in Non-Autoregressive Text Generation: Experiment Details

 where $\mu_1$ and $\mu_2$ are the mean, and $c_1$ and $c_2$ are the covariance.

-\textbf{Least Coverage Rate (LCR)}~\cite{ren2022} is proposed to be a compliment when the FED of two models are too close to each other, since LCR is more sensitive to the change of data quality~\cite{ren2022}.
+\textbf{Least Coverage Rate (LCR)}~\citep{ren2022} is proposed to be a compliment when the FED of two models are too close to each other, since LCR is more sensitive to the change of data quality~\citep{ren2022}.
 Given two sets of sentence $X_i^a \in \mathbb{X}_a$ and $X_i^b \in \mathbb{X}_b$, LCR is calculated as follows:

 where ${X}^a_i$ and ${X}^a_i$ are the i-th and j-th sentences from sentence sets $\mathbb{X}_a$ and $\mathbb{X}_b)$, respectively. $\mathbf{Emb}(\cdot)$ is the model used to transform sentences into embeddings (which is Universal Sentence Encoder in this work), $\tau$ is a hyperparameter, $Sim(\cdot)$ is cosine similarity and $\delta(\cdot)$ is a function which returns 1 if input is higher than 0, and 0 for others.

 The idea of LCR is to identify whether a specific mode in one set is covered by the sentences in another set or not.
 Then, it uses the minimum coverage rates as the output, so LCR can be sensitive to two common problems in text generative models: 1) models tend to generate sentences which are out of the real distributions; and 2) the generated sentences are in high similarities.

-All the token level metrics (i.e., \textbf{BLEU}, \textbf{Self-BLEU}, and \textbf{Inverse BLEU}) are calculated up to 5 grams following previous work~\cite{DBLP:conf/nips/dAutumeMRR19,ren2022}.
+All the token level metrics (i.e., \textbf{BLEU}, \textbf{Self-BLEU}, and \textbf{Inverse BLEU}) are calculated up to 5 grams following previous work~\citep{DBLP:conf/nips/dAutumeMRR19,ren2022}.